rohitjoshixyz/josh-training/README.md

 5. You can write details about the schema in a seperate file and branch and raise it's PR as well.

 ### 3. File Compression Assignment for regex, ruby hashes
-A File compression algorithm generates following imperfect compression string
+1. A File compression algorithm generates following imperfect compression string
 - x1a5b123b9c10c7c4d15x14a12 <-- Imperfect compression string
 - a17b132c21d15x15 <-- Perfect compression string

 Generate perfect compression string by accepting Imperfect compression string.
 Perfect string contains unique sorted characters whose number of occurences are summed up.

+2. Write regex to match with valid mobile number, email, IP address and URL for practice